aaronpriven/Array-2D-pm/README.md

 - **height()**

     Returns the number of rows in the object.
-Empty objects return 0, although there is always one empty arrayref in every object.

 - **width()**